Ana Duato: Career

 Ana Duato first role was with the Spanish director Basilio Martín Patino in 1987.

-She currently appears in the most awarded series on Televisión Española, Cuéntame cómo pasó, in the role of the mother of a Spanish middle-class family during the years of Francoist Spain and the years of the Spanish transition to democracy.
+Between 2001 and 2023, she starred in the Televisión Española prime-time series Cuéntame cómo pasó as Mercedes Fernández, the mother of a Spanish middle-class family during the years of the rule of Francisco Franco, the transition to democracy, and the current democracy.

 UNICEF

 As part of her charity work, Ana Duato has been one of the UNICEF Goodwill Ambassadors since December 2000.